 Meanwhile, in Malibu, a few miles up the Californian coast, Willard has been on the mind of one of Hollywood’s most intriguing stars.
-American Rhapsody, currently climbing the bestseller lists.
+Indeed, Willard is the protagonist in Joe Eszterhas’s new book, American Rhapsody, currently climbing the bestseller lists.

 Eszterhas is the only movie screenwriter to attain and equal the superstardom of Tinseltown’s actors and directors.
 He has had many famous and infamous ideas during his career walking in and out of Hollywood’s portals, looking inside out and outside in.
 The best known is the “pussy shot” of Sharon Stone crossing her legs while wearing no knickers in Basic Instinct.

 But even this was unambitious compared to American Rhapsody, which had political and movie-making circles holding their breath during the months before it was published.
 It’s a hilarious and scandalous book, part-fact, part-fantasy, about a serious subject: Washington observed through the prism of Hollywood and vice versa.

 The Sharon Stone episode is there in full, along with a string of other fantasies that portray the actress as a dope-smoking, power-obsessed manipulator.
 Almost the entire Hollywood establishment is treated in the same way: Richard Gere, Michael Douglas, Warren Beatty, Glenn Close; many more are named and shamed as vain and self-obsessed.

 Writs were expected to fly as soon as the book was published and although no one has yet sued, Stone’s agent, for one, has not ruled out action.
 At Knopf, the book’s American publisher, the lawyers were sufficiently concerned to write a 30-page memo.
 In Britain two publishers have turned it down after taking legal advice.